deweyvm/gleany/README.md

 - Tiled map loading
 - streamlined input querying

-Gleany is in active development and is still in its early stages.
+Gleany is in active development and is still in its early stages and is being developed along side a TBA game.
-Feel free to use it, but expect many breaking changes!

 #### License